 Root canals are one of the more common dental procedures that are performed across the United States of America.
 A root canal involves removing infected pulp and nerves followed by a cleaning and sealing of the infected tooth.
 At Dental Partners of Boston, we want to ensure that our patients are familiar with this procedure and when it might be necessary.

-In order to determine if a root canal is necessary, the multi-specialty team of dentists at Dental Partners of Boston start a patient off with a thorough examination.
+In order to determine if a root canal is necessary, the multi-specialty team of dentists at Dental Partners of Boston will begin with a thorough examination.
 During that appointment, we will be able to determine if a root canal is necessary or not for a patient.
 Here are a few of the signs that may signal a root canal is necessary:

 First, a patient must have x-rays taken in order to see what the infection looks like.
 From there, the patient will be numbed through a local anesthesia.
 Throughout the procedure, the dentist uses a rubber dam to keep the area around the tooth dry.
 Once an access hole is drilled into the tooth, the dentist can begin removing debris and decayed nerve tissue.
 Once it is all removed, the tooth is flushed out, filled, cleaned, and sealed.

 Root canals are an important treatment option since infected tooth nerves can cause a lot of pain in the patient if left untreated.
-If you have any questions about root canals you can contact us.
-If you need to make an appointment for a root canal or anything else, please schedule one with Dental Partners of Boston today.
-We proudly serve the Boston area and are truly grateful for your business.
+If you have any questions about root canals you can schedule an appointment to talk with one of our Endodontists who will be happy to answer any questions you have about your specific case.